-- In Kill la Kill, you've got the female protagonist, her female rival, her female best friend, the female member of the Elite 4, and the female Big Bad.
-The former two and the latter are the most powerful characters in the series, and the others are just as strong as their male counterparts.
-The only notable male fighters are the two members of Nudist Beach and two of the men of the Elite 4, and they all pale in comparison to the ladies.
+- In Kill la Kill, you've got the female protagonist, her female rival, her female best friend, the female member of the Elite Four, the female Big Bad, and her female Dragon.
+The former two and latter two are the most powerful characters in the series, and the others are just as strong as their male counterparts.
+The only notable male fighters are the two main members of Nudist Beach and two of the Elite Four.

 - Noir, not is only almost every member of the cast some kind of badass assassin, but most of the cast is also female.

 - To put things to perspective, the entire series has only one male character who meets the protagonists and lives for more than two episodes afterwards.